ArohanGit/GithubCLI/README.md

   $ git push origin master

+- When gitignore files is changed, we need to give following commands to remove cached files from git index

+  $ git rm -r --cached .
+  $ git add .

+ And then commit using new ignore list

 - **Visual Studio Code useful commands**

 	Refresh git bracnhes shown by VS Code

 	**$ git fetch --prune**